GVR Report cover Sequencing Consumables Market (2026 - 2033)Report

 U.S Sequencing Consumables Market Trends

-The U.S. sequencing consumables industry is expanding rapidly, driven by the strong adoption of NGS in precision medicine, oncology, and infectious disease surveillance.
+The sequencing consumables market in the U.S. held the largest share in the North America region in 2025., driven by the strong adoption of NGS in precision medicine, oncology, and infectious disease surveillance.
 Significant research funding, clinical lab capacity, and growth in high-throughput sequencing at academic and biopharma centers continue to boost demand for sample-prep kits, reagents, and sequencing cartridges, reinforcing the U.S. as a leading global market.

 Europe Sequencing Consumables Market Trends